 We are representing and supporting Individual and Business Members in a difficult regulatory environment in dealing with:

 We represent members interest on the National Committee on Trade Facilitation (NCTF), which replaced the Customs and Border Protection National Consultative Committee (CBPNCC).

-The NCTF will fulfill the obligations required by the World Trade Organization’s Agreement on Trade Facilitation by providing the forum for Australian government and industry to monitor implementation strategies.
+The NCTF will fulfil the obligations required by the World Trade Organisation’s Agreement on Trade Facilitation by providing the forum for Australian government and industry to monitor implementation strategies.